deepjavalibrary/djl/docs/development/troubleshooting.md

 It will cause a failure during engine loading because the cache attempts to write to the home directory.
 For more information, please refer to [DJL Cache Management](cache_management.md).

+### 1.5 Package version mismatch

+It happened when you had a wrong version with DJL and Deep Engines.
+You can check the combination [here](dependency_management.md) and use DJL BOM to solve the issue.

 ## 2. IntelliJ throws the `No Log4j 2 configuration file found.` exception.
 The following exception may appear after running the `./gradlew clean` command: